Willet Hot Springs: Hiking and Camping in Los Padres National Forest

 Finding Willet Hot Springs Hot Tub

-From the creek, the trail leads up towards a small rustic cabin nestled in among the trees at the bottom of the steep cliffs.
+From the creek, the trail leads up towards a small rustic cabin nestled among the trees at the bottom of the cliffs.
 As you walk towards the cabin, you will come to a point where the trail forks in two.
 The trail to the right leads to the cabin, while the trail to the left leads to Willet Hot Springs and the refreshing Willet Hot Springs hot tub experience.

 Follow the hot tub trail up the hill until it plateaus.
-At the top you will find a nice little campsite just outside the forested hill hiding the hot tub with views overlooking the canyon.
+At the top, you will find a nice little campsite just outside the forested hill hiding the hot tub with views overlooking the canyon.

 The campsite was clean and relatively flat with more than enough room to fit our three two-man tents.
 It also had a rock-based fire ring, which we were unfortunately unable to use due to fire restrictions in place at the time of our visit.